BCDevOps/openshift-wiki/docs/ArgoCD/README.md

 * Click `Settings` --> `Deploy keys` --> `Add deploy key`
 * Enter a descriptive name for the key, such as "read-write"
 * Copy the contents of the PUBLIC key (the file with the .pub extension) into the key field, **but remove the 'user@host' bit at the very end of the line.**
+* Check the checkbox for "allow write access"
 * Save the deploy key

 Add the private key as a Secret for your pipeline.
 If using GitHub Actions, add the Secret in the repository where the Action runs; if using OpenShift Pipelines (Tekton), add the Secret in your tools namespace.